 Getting prepared to take a road trip is exciting, but it's not without its share of challenges.
-Be ready to travel in comfort and with peace of mind by taking a few simple steps in advance for the most enjoyable travel experience.
+Put your mind at ease by taking a few simple steps in advance for the most enjoyable travel experience.
+Check out our holiday travel tips below for a comfortable, cozy vacay.

 Your vehicle works hard, and if you want your engine and heating system to function optimally for your travels, it's best to get a tune-up in advance.
 Ward off potential problems by checking filters, wiper blades, spark plugs, and even tires to see if they need to be replaced.
 Fluids may need to be changed or minor repairs may need to be made.
 Any maintenance items and potential problems can be headed off in advance so you're not left stranded when you're supposed to be having a good time traveling.